devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 ### Associate the security policy with your S3 bucket

-After creating your distributionThis will display your newly created policy with a warning that you need to set the provided security policy on your S3 bucket.
+After creating your distribution this will display your newly created policy with a warning that you need to set the provided security policy on your S3 bucket.

 ![Create policy warning](createPolicyWarning.png)